 Drain Finishes for Concrete Sinks

-When it comes to the NativeStone Collection, our artisan-crafted series of sustainable concrete sinks, the drain choice depends on the faucet finish – and for these sinks, there is a lot of flexibility as far as what looks good.
-We find that our concrete sinks in Slate finish are most often paired with Brushed Nickel or Oil Rubbed Bronze sink drains, but they also can look great with Chrome or Polished Nickel.
+When it comes to the NativeStone Collection, our artisan-crafted series of sustainable concrete sinks, the drain choice depends on the faucet finish.
+Luckily, for these sinks, there is a lot of flexibility as far as what looks good.
+We find that our concrete sinks in Slate finish are most often paired with Brushed Nickel or Oil Rubbed Bronze sink drains.
+However, they can also look great with Chrome or Polished Nickel.
 For a modern look try Matte Black.
-It simply depends on the overall look of the space and especially which faucet finish is chosen.
-Our NativeStone concrete sinks in Ash and Pearl finishes are most often paired with Brushed Nickel sink drains – but again, we see a lot of variance in that, and one of our favorite looks is a NativeStone Pearl sink with an Oil Rubbed Bronze or Weathered Copper drain (and coordinating faucet).
+It simply depends on the overall look of the space.
+Our NativeStone concrete sinks in Ash and Pearl finishes are most often paired with Brushed Nickel sink drains.
+Again, we see a lot of variance in that.
+One of our favorite looks is a NativeStone Pearl sink with an Oil Rubbed Bronze or Weathered Copper drain (and coordinating faucet).

 “I love Slate paired with Oil Rubbed Bronze,” says Katelyn Beer, Native Trails Customer Experience Representative.
 Katelyn works with our sinks and drains all day long, so she’s seen just about every possible combination.
 “The drain blends with our Slate finish very nicely, and the lighter brush strokes in the Oil Rubbed Bronze are a striking accent in the otherwise dark combination.”

 “Think of it this way,” suggests Naomi Neilson Howard, Native Trails Founder, and CEO, “A Brushed Nickel finish sink drain and faucet can soften the look while a contemporary Chrome faucet and Chrome drain can create a more modern feel.
 Oil Rubbed Bronze or Weathered Copper can bring forth an earthy or old world vibe – unless the faucet is modern in shape – in which case all bets are off.
 Polished Nickel faucets and sink drains require a bit more care to keep up that shine, but their warmth and sheen are undeniably classy.”

 There are many ways to successfully combine sink and drain finishes.
 As long as the faucet and drain coordinate – and the combination chosen makes you or the homeowner happy – you can’t go wrong.
-Here are more examples of drain/sink finish combinations:
+See below for more examples of drain/sink finish combinations.